Last update - May 16th 2014

 Each of the 22 items from the general description 'peppers' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Vitamin K.There are 22 items ranging from Peppers, sweet, green, freeze-dried through to Peppers, sweet, red, frozen, chopped, boiled, drained, with salt per 100g of peppers.

-Using the list below for the 22 different peppers nutrition entries in our Vitamin K database, the highest amount of Vitamin K is in Peppers, sweet, green, freeze-dried which contains 118.6 ug of Vitamin K per 100g.
+Using the list below for the 22 different peppers nutrition entries in our database, the highest amount of Vitamin K is found in Peppers, sweet, green, freeze-dried which contains 118.6 ug of Vitamin K per 100g.
 The lowest amount of Vitamin K is in Peppers, sweet, red, frozen, chopped, boiled, drained, with salt which in 100g contains 3.4 ug of Vitamin K.

-The median value of Vitamin K is in Peppers, hot chili, green, canned, pods, excluding seeds, solids and liquids which in 100g contains 8.7 ug of Vitamin K. The average amount of Vitamin K in 100g of peppers, based on the list below is 24.10 ug of Vitamin K.
+The median value of Vitamin K is found in Peppers, hot chili, green, canned, pods, excluding seeds, solids and liquids which in 100g contains 8.7 ug of Vitamin K. The average amount of Vitamin K contained in 100g of peppers, based on the list below is 24.10 ug of Vitamin K.

 From the Vitamin K content in peppers list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin K. Each peppers item can be scaled by different amounts to adjust the amounts of Vitamin K so that it is not just, for example, the values in 100g of Peppers, sweet, green, freeze-dried.
 The item can be scaled by quantites in g, oz or typical serving sizes.